DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Grid/Editing/Descriptions/Grid-Editing-EditCell.md

 To enable cell editing, you must:

-1. Enable the [KeyboardNavigationEnabled](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyboardNavigationEnabled) property and set the [EditMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditMode) property to `EditCell`.
+1. Set the [EditMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditMode) property to `EditCell`.
 2. If your data object has a primary key, assign it to the [KeyFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldName) or [KeyFieldNames](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldNames) property.
 The Grid uses field values to compare and identify data items.
 If you do not specify these properties, the Grid uses standard [.NET value equality comparison](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/equality-comparisons) to identify data items.
 3. Handle the following events to make final data changes, check access permissions, post changes to the underlying data source, and reload Grid data:
     * [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) — Fires when a user saves the edited row and validation passes.